 USA - SEPTEMBER 2002

 I asked the landlady about eating in the town, and she directed me up the road a mile or two into town for a meal.
-It seems that here I was not quite in Chama, but on the periphery.
+It seems that here at the motel I was not quite in Chama, but on the periphery.

 It was a nice walk up into town in the dark, and I couldn't help but notice on the way up - "Live Music Tonight" in one of the small bars.
 A big fan of live music, me, so I reckoned on calling in on the way back.